emastho/vixenydocs/src/routes/library/wrap/+page.md

 #### Practical Use:

-- **Modular Development**: Allows developers to create modular, reusable components that can be combined as needed without redundancy.
+Practical Use

+- **Modular Development**: Enables modular development by decomposing and recombining petitions.
-- **Server Configuration**: Simplifies the process of configuring servers by consolidating multiple petition sources into a single operational unit.
+- **Server Configuration**: Simplifies server configuration by consolidating multiple petition sources.